branimirmarkovic/LocalDataStorageManager/README.md

 # LocalDataStorageManager

-A Swift package that simplifies the process of managing local file storage on iOS devices.
+A Swift package that simplifies the process of managing local file storage on iOS devices with additional data validation policy support.
 The package provides an easy-to-use API for reading, writing, and deleting files in a specified directory within the app's document directory.
 The package also includes comprehensive unit tests to ensure its reliability and stability.

 ## Features

 - Automatically creates and manages a main directory for local file storage.
 - Provides asynchronous read, write, and delete operations for better performance and user experience.
 - Uses Swift's Result type for clean and safe error handling.
-- Supports FileManager dependency injection for testing purposes.
+- Adds a data validation policy to ensure data freshness and avoid using stale data.
 - Covered by comprehensive unit tests to ensure reliability and stability.

 ## Usage